powerschoolgeoff/azure-docs/articles/active-directory/saas-apps/powerschool-performance-matters-tutorial.md

 ### Configure Powerschool Performance Matters Single Sign-On

-To configure single sign-on on **Powerschool Performance Matters** side, you need to send the downloaded **Federation Metadata XML** and appropriate copied URLs from Azure portal to [Powerschool Performance Matters support team](mailto:pmsupport@powerschoo.com).
+To configure single sign-on on the **Powerschool Performance Matters** side, you need to send the downloaded **Federation Metadata XML** and the appropriate copied URLs from the Azure portal to the [Powerschool Performance Matters support team](mailto:pmsupport@powerschool.com).
 They set this setting to have the SAML SSO connection set properly on both sides.

 ### Create an Azure AD test user